kurucaner/kurucaner/README.md

 - react-native-use-countdown - A simple yet powerful countdown hook for React and React Native applications.
 Available as an npm package: [react-native-use-countdown](https://www.npmjs.com/package/react-native-use-countdown)

+- rn-use-background-timer - A custom React Native Hook that calculates the time an app spends in the inactive or background state.
+Available as an npm package: [rn-use-background-timer](https://www.npmjs.com/package/rn-use-background-timer)

 🚀 My experience with various tech stacks includes:

 Front-end: